lore1379/HCI-SerieA-News-FantasyFootball/README.md

 - A server component (Back-End) realized with Quarkus, Hibernate and PostgreSQL in a micro-service architecture according to the REST architectural style to store and handle relevant data in database.
 - Handle server sent events thanks to Quarkus, SmallRye Reactive Messaging and Apache Kafka.
-- An Angular web application (Front-End) to let users experience all the aforementioned fuctionalities.
+- An Angular Ionic mobile application (Front-End) to let users experience all the aforementioned fuctionalities.
 - An identity provider to handle Identification, Authentication and Authorization mechanisms.

 # Summary